 If you don't have a smartphone or you'd prefer to bypass the smartphone app, you can stay within the "Adelaide City Explorer" website, on a laptop or tablet, at these links:

 These are the only ones available, so far.
 More self-guided walking "trail guides" will be coming soon.
-We expect that by June 2018 there will be at least a dozen different trail guides available, for self-guided tours through different parts of the Adelaide Park Lands.
+We expect that by the end of 2018 there will be at least ten different trail guides available, for self-guided tours through different parts of the Adelaide Park Lands.

 APPA GUIDED WALKS